KaliRani/connecteddreamsA-support/PRIVACY_POLICY.md

 The App may request Camera access to enable:

-QR code scanning
+QR code scanning for Matter pairing.

-Optional document text scanning (for user journaling)

-Optional Matter pairing in future releases

 Connected Dreams A does not record, store, transmit, or upload images or video.